Royal Flora Gardens: Legacy

 The redeveloped site included a Watney Combe & Reid pub, The Warrior, and the Wyndham Road Mission.
 The pub survived until the early 1970s, while the Mission only existed from 1876 to 1878 when it was replaced by the nearby St Michael and All Angels Church, Camberwell.
-In the early 1970s the site was redeveloped, with a new school, Archbishop Michael Ramsey School (later St Michael's Academy), and a new St Michael and All Angels Church, the latter designed by the diocesan architect, Thomas Ford. in turn, these buildings were all replaced in 2014 by a new school, ARK All Saints Academy, and a new St Michael and All Angels church, and a special needs school, Highshore School, re-located from Highshore Road, Peckham.
+In the early 1970s the site was redeveloped, with a new school, Archbishop Michael Ramsey School (later St Michael's Academy), and a new St Michael and All Angels Church, the latter designed by the diocesan architect, Thomas Ford. in turn, these buildings were all replaced in 2014 by a new school, ARK All Saints Academy, and a new St Michael and All Angels church, and a special education school, Highshore School, re-located from Highshore Road, Peckham.
 The 2014 church was designed by Peter Mayhew of Allford Hall Monaghan Morris, in a similar style to Tadao Ando's Church of the Light in Japan.

 Apart from a brief reference in Warwick Wroth's 1907 study Cremorne and the Later London Pleasure Gardens, the Royal Flora Gardens were forgotten until Jonathan Gregson wrote an article about them for the Camberwell Society's quarterly journal in 2017.